ServiceStack/docs.servicestack.net/MyApp/_pages/templates/blazor-tailwind.md

     </div>
 </div>

-<blazor-template repo="NetCoreTemplates/blazor-server" repo2="NetCoreTemplates/blazor-tailwind" class="not-prose pb-8"></blazor-template>
+<blazor-templates class="not-prose pb-8"></blazor-templates>

 Alternatively you can create & download a new Blazor Project with the [x dotnet tool](/templates/dotnet-new):

 :::sh
-x new blazor-tailwind ProjectName
+x new LegacyTemplates/blazor-tailwind ProjectName
 :::

 <div class="relative bg-white py-4 mt-12">